A wave of corporate inversions by U.S. firms over the past two decades has generated substantial debate in academic, business, and policy circles.

 Inversions indicate that something is fundamentally wrong with the tax system.
 The brief concludes by discussing two feasible paths forward for reform.

 Knoll, Michael S., "Before International Tax Reform, We Need to Understand Why Firms Invert" (2017).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1938.

 International Business Commons, International Economics Commons, Organizational Behavior and Theory Commons, Organizations Law Commons, Policy Design, Analysis, and Evaluation Commons, Political Economy Commons, Public Policy Commons, Taxation Commons, Taxation-Transnational Commons, Tax Law Commons